anonymous-cucumber/cameras-scrapper/readme.md

   - **surveillanceUnderSurveillance**, free filled by users, through Open Street Map : https://sunders.uber.space
   - **allOverpassOsm**, scrap cameras from Open Street Map, using overpass (an OSM query system).
 It returns same cameras as **SurveillanceUnderSurveillance**, but it's slower.
   - **umapAngers**, it is an umap instance which mention cameras in Angers in France (filled by users) : https://umap.openstreetmap.fr/fr/map/publicites-angers_1109346#12/47.4563/-0.5581

+"scrapped" or "exported" cameras from existing sites, and cameras dumps aggregateds by Cameras Scrapper, are availables in [this repo](https://github.com/anonymous-cucumber/cameras-csvs).
+You can aggregate and import them in your Cameras Scrapper instance, by using commands described bellow.

 ## How to use